Critical thinking involves the ability to analyze information, make informed decisions, solve problems effectively, and so much more.

 Other obstacles to critical thinking include:

-Creativity and innovation play a key role in enhancing and reinforcing a sound critical thinking process.
+Creativity and innovation play a key role in enhancing and reinforcing a sound evaluation process.

 By thinking creatively, we are able to approach problems and challenges from unique perspectives, fostering the generation of diverse solutions and ideas.